dojo/docs/dojox/form/FileUploader.rst

 For non-PHP devs this translates to:

+.. code-block :: text
+ :linenos:

  $name = name of the file, such as "PIC01.jpg"
  $file = name of the file and the path, such as "uploaded/PIC01.jpg"
  $width, $height = the dimensions (if you are working with images)
  $type = the extension of the file - JPG, GIF, PNG, etc.

 The return to Flash should look like:

+.. code-block :: text
+ :linenos:

  "file=uploaded/PIC01.jpg,name=PIC01.jpg,width=320,height=240,type=jpg"

 This string should be returned, or printed, or echoed.

 If *htmlFieldName* is used, the code on the client side gets pretty tricky, as an iframe is necessary for the file-post, and reading back from that iframe presents problems.
 In order to read the iframe return data accurately cross browser, the code needs to be wrapped in a *<textarea>*.
 You can see the code for this on the very last line of UploadFiles.php.
 Note that the textarea needs to be outside of the PHP.
 Example: